liquid-collective/liquid-collective-protocol/natspec/Administrable.md

 Proposes a new address as admin

 *This security prevents setting an invalid address as an admin.
-The pendingadmin has to claim its ownership of the contract, and proves that the newaddress is able to perform regular transactions.*
+The pendingadmin has to claim its ownership of the contract, and prove that the newaddress is able to perform regular transactions.*

 #### Parameters